yt-project/yt/doc/source/faq/index.rst

     This installation CAN be automatically updated.

-For more information on this topic, see :ref:`updating-yt`.
+For more information on this topic, see :ref:`updating`.

 .. _yt-3.0-problems: